RampART: Developments at rampART

 At the 2009 G-20 London summit protests police raided squats occupied by protesters including the one on Rampart Street where the police believed people involved in violent disorder were staying.
 There was around 20 people in it.
 Four from Rampart were arrested on 2 April 2009.

 On 15 October 2009 rampART was evicted.
 Rampart reported on its own Wordpress social media blog page that 45 police officers, several bailiffs and a priest were present, and a chainsaw was used to enter the building and climbers also used the roof as a means of access.

 Background

 rampART was opened in 2004. and was located at 15 to 17 Rampart Street, London E1 2LA.
 The project was initiated by a mixture of artists, community groups and political activists.
 Within the first year, the building had hosted over 100 cultural and political events.

 The centre was run by an open collective as an autonomous space.
 It was open to all on the basis of equality for all.
 Projects were run on an entirely voluntary basis by the people involved.
-They were not charity workers or social workers.
 The projects were run in the spirit of co-operation, solidarity and mutual aid.
-It was not a commercial enterprise run for profit—instead it was funded day-to-day by donations given by users, or by raising funds through benefit events such as gigs, cafés or film nights.
+It was not a commercial enterprise run for profit - instead it was funded day-to-day by donations given by users, or by raising funds through benefit events such as gigs, cafés or film nights.